disposable-email-domains/disposable-email-domains/README.md

 `$ comm -23 new_file.conf whitelist.conf > disposable_email_blacklist.conf`

-to add contents of another file in the same format (domains on new line without @).
+to add contents of another file in the same format (only second level domains on new line without @).
 It also converts uppercase to lowercase, sorts, removes duplicates and removes whitelisted domains.